hgpnguyen/task_management/README.md

 - The use of the field `status = serializers.CharField(max_length=10)` and function `validate_status(self, status)` in serializer `TaskSerializer`: Allow endpoint to accept value 'p', 'c', 'pending', 'completed' and it's variation for status field and convert it to 'P' and 'C'.
 Make the API more flexible and easy to use.
 - Endpoint `/tasks/?[status_filter]&[page]&[page_size]`: Allow user to filter tasks by their status or get all tasks and return paginated results.
 ## Room for improvement
-1. Add partial update for API
+1. Add partial update for API (currently only accept full update)
-2. Make the pagination result consistent
+2. Make the pagination result consistent (currently, pagination yield inconsistent results with an unordered object_list)
 3. Add test cases for API